 In response to feedback from staff and tax advisers, the Comp1 was developed so that customers can temporarily appoint a tax adviser to act for them during a compliance check.
 The Comp1 allows the customer to appoint an adviser to deal with all aspects of that compliance check.

-Top of page

 When the Temporary Authorisation form Comp1 can be used